depicted-candela/TransitionalSQL/4_conqueringComplexities/README.md

 With syntax precise, your commands take their flight, `DBMS_LOB` for the big stuff, shining so bright.
-`XMLTABLE` for structures, `JSON_VALUE` for bits, Oracle's power, right at your fingertips!
+`XMLTABLE` for structures, `JSON_VALUE` for bits,
+And Duality Views?
+Oracle's latest big hits!
 </div>

 ### 1. Large Objects (CLOB, BLOB) & `DBMS_LOB`